 But while Gaga credits Fusari with coming up with the "GaGa" portion of her name, she claims she came up with the rest.

-"He started to call me GaGa when I'd come into the studio.
-When we were getting ready to really start performing, I decided that I'd been playing under my real name for so long I wanted a new way to reinvent myself.
-So I said, what about Lady GaGa, because Gaga is sort of crazy and Lady has such connotations," she said.
-"I went to a private school but now I was living in this trash glitter environment.
+"He started to call me GaGa when I'd come into the studio," Gaga reportedly said in the interview with Flybe.
+"When we were getting ready to really start performing, I decided that I'd been playing under my real name for so long I wanted a new way to reinvent myself.
+So I said, what about Lady GaGa, because Gaga is sort of crazy and Lady has such connotations.
+I went to a private school but now I was living in this trash glitter environment.
 So, for me, it was the perfect description of who I had become."